Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 If you want to explore:

 1. [Clone the Yggdrasil workspace](https://siliconsaga.github.io/yggdrasil/getting-started/)
-2. Run `ws overlay init` for the tutorial overlay, or point it at the SiliconSaga community overlay
+2. Run `ws realm init` for the tutorial realm (overlays grew up and got renamed), or adopt the SiliconSaga community realm
 3. `ws clone --all` to pull the games
 4. Start Claude Code, say hello, ask for Mentoring mode
 5. Pick something that interests you and see what happens